obsidianmd/obsidian-help/en/Teams/Security considerations for teams.md

 cssclasses:
   - soft-embed
 ---
-This page details some of the security information and considerations you may need to know for your team.

-Please be sure to read our official [Security](https://obsidian.md/security) page to review our independent audits before reviewing this page.
+Our [Security](https://obsidian.md/security) page compiles information about how Obsidian approaches protecting your data.
+It is also the home for security audits completed by third parties.

-## Initial considerations
+## Considerations

-Obsidian is primarily designed to function as an offline and standalone application.
-However, for extensibility, we support and encourage community plugins and themes.
-Additionally, we provide both official and unofficial support for various syncing services.
+Obsidian is designed to function as an offline and standalone application.
+Obsidian also supports custom plugins and themes.
+Additionally, we provide both official and unofficial support for various file syncing services.

-If you do not intend to use community plugins or themes, or Obsidian Sync or Publish, your standard procedures for securing applications will apply.
+If you do not intend to use community plugins or themes, or [[Introduction to Obsidian Sync|Obsidian Sync]] or [[Introduction to Obsidian Publish|Obsidian Publish]], your standard procedures for securing applications will apply.
 However, if you plan to use any of these features, we recommend thoroughly evaluating their suitability for your workplace.

-## Plugins and themes
+## Community plugins and themes

-Please also read the [[Plugin security]] page in addition to this section.
+Please review the [[Plugin security]] page in addition to this section.

-We review plugins and themes via a pull request to our [releases repository](https://github.com/obsidianmd/obsidian-releases/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).
-We do not review community items which have not been submitted, such as plugins which are currently in [beta-testing](https://github.com/TfTHacker/obsidian42-brat).
+The Obsidian teams reviews all community plugins and themes submitted to the official directory, via our [releases repository](https://github.com/obsidianmd/obsidian-releases/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).
+We do not review community items which have not been submitted to the official directory.

-We do not have a community store for CSS Snippets.
+We do not have a community store for [[CSS snippets]].
 These files are typically obtained from within our [Obsidian Community](https://obsidian.md/community) or from public GitHub repositories.

-We require bundling of assets in CSS snippets and Themes.
+We require bundling of assets in CSS snippets and themes.
 However, we have made an exception for [Google Fonts](https://fonts.google.com/) to maintain performance on mobile devices, where the impact of bundling fonts is more noticeable.

 ## Network and access